rmorsomme/Fractals-and-Chaos-Game/Script.md

 It seems that for `p` superior to `0.5`, larger values give figures that are more chaotic.

-Second, we can also randomly determine the location of the vertices to obtain different triangular figures.
+Second, we can randomly determine the location of the vertices to obtain different triangular figures.

 ``` r
 for(seed in c(123 : 125)){